AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-home.md

 Please read our privacy policy to learn what information is being sent to us during the use of AdGuard Home and how we store and use it afterwards.

-## What data is collected and sent by AdGuard Home
+## What data is collected or sent by AdGuard Home

 ### Update check